mstacm/executive-wiki/roles/president.rst

   events.
 While this can be done by anyone, the President should make it a primary effort on how to innovate ACM whether through creating new events, updating old events, coming up with new ideas, or anything else.
++ **ACM Weekly Newsletter** - Sending out a weekly newsletter to students about everything ACM has going on.
+Information on how to make this can be found at :ref:`general-newsletter`.

 .. _roles-president-transition: